thomaswhitcomb/casper/README.md

 ======
 Casper is a Clojure web application that provides a friendly, easy way to create one-time secrets.
 Create a secret, get a unique URL that returns your secret once.
 The next time the URL is queried (GET), the secret is gone.

+Your secret can be anything you want.
+Plain text, JSON, a private key or a public key.
+Anything you can put into a POST.

 Your secret is safe with us until it is viewed with the one-time URL.
 We encrypt it and save it until you retreive it.
 Once you retrieve it, we delete it.

 API